pixeldesu/pixelde.su/src/blog/typo3-surfcamp-2024-recap.md

 The mentors drove us to the Airport and flight-wise everything was fine too.
 I made the mistake of checking my train status while still in Fuerteventura, and then being surprised by railworks near Munich Airport, requiring me to take a replacement bus service.

 This was a bit of a problem because my schedule in Germany ended up being quite tight.
 I'd arrive in Munich by 10 PM and my final train back to Rosenheim would depart sometime after midnight.
-With pickling up my luggage and taking a tram line this already was super close, having railworks added to that was a massive pain.
+With picking up my luggage and taking a tram line this already was super close, having railworks added to that was a massive pain.

 In the end, I managed to catch the very final train and arrived home at about 2 AM after 12 hours of traveling.